derikon/VCVRack/README.md

 [VCV Rack](https://vcvrack.com/) is an open-source and cross-platform virtual modular synthesizer.

-This repository is use to build VCV Rack in several versions for research and development purposes in parallel using CMake.
+This repository is use to build VCV Rack in several versions for research and development purposes.
-If you just want to build and run VCV Rack clone the official repository from [https://github.com/VCVRack/Rack.git]() and follow the build instructions from the [manual](https://vcvrack.com/manual/Building.html).

 ## Build